pydicom/dicom-validator/README.md

 the DICOM file has been written using an older standard, it may conform to that standard, but not to the newest one.
 Tags that are retired in the version of the standard used for parsing are not considered at all.
-You can always check against an older standard by using the `--revision` option.
+You can always check against an older standard by using the `--edition` option.

 #### Enumerated values and defined terms
 Most enumerated values are checked against, but some are ignored due to parsing issues.